pflanze/xmlhub-indexer/README.md

 output files written to the xmlhub repository looks sensible (you need to use a program that is good at showing changes within the long lines of HTML code that the files contain).

+By default, errors are shown without a backtrace.
+If you want to know which location an error originates from, run the default debug build (i.e. do *not* use the `--release` option) with the environment variable setting `RUST_BACKTRACE=1`, e.g.

+    RUST_BACKTRACE=1 cargo run --bin xmlhub-indexer -- ~/tmp/xmlhub

+### Release process

+After making changes to xmlhub-indexer (or its dependencies), the changes should be published back to GitLab so that others can get them.
+This entails the following--*but note the next subsection*, you don't have to do this manually!:

+- Deciding on the new version name.
+Semantic versioning is used, which means that the first digit in the version number is incremented when incompatible changes were made.
+Changing the generated output is understood as incompatible here: if two maintainers used two different versions that produce different output, and they alternatively run xmlhub-indexer, then the xmlhub repository would receive changed index files each time, even when the inputs (the XML files) didn't change (i.e. they would overwrite each other's outputs and create new Git commits every time, spamming the Git history). `xmlhub-indexer`, when it commits changes to the xmlhub repo, automatically adds version information to the commit message, and before indexing verifies that the version of the last commit is lower or compatible, to prevent that situation.
+Version numbers should start with the letter "v" (but that's optional) then 1 to 3 non-negative integers joined with a "."

+- Creating a git tag with the new version name, and "git push"-ing back both the tag and the current branch (master) to the xmlhub-indexer repository on GitLab.
+Git tags can be created with PGP signatures to allow others to verify the authenticity of a release.

+- Rebuilding the binary, copying it from the `target/release/` directory into the correct folder in the checkout of the xmlhub-indexer-binaries repository, adding and committing it there (preferably with information about where it was built), and if signing, also adding a git tag, then pushing that also back to GitLab.

+#### `make-xmlhub-indexer-release`

+The xmlhub-indexer repository contains a `make-xmlhub-indexer-release` program, which carries out all of the above steps automatically.
+It runs tests and collects information, then shows a summary of the changes that will be carried out and asks for confirmation before acting.

+Use the `--help` option for more information.
+It is recommended to use both the `--push` and `--sign` options.

+Caveats:

+- Unlike `xmlhub-indexer`, it does not currently have a `--pull` option; if you use the `--push` option and the "git push" step fails due to the remote (GitLab) having been updated by someone else in the meantime, you're expected to pull (and verify) the changes yourself, then re-run the `make-xmlhub-indexer-release` program.

+- It currently only publishes binaries when run on macOS or Linux, and it has not been tested on Windows at all.

+For making signed tags (using the `--sign` option), you need a PGP/gpg key.
+If you don't have one, in a terminal, run `gpg --generate-key`, then follow the instructions.
+When done, `cd` into your checkout of the `xmlhub-indexer-binaries` repository, then run `gpg --export -a > keys/your-name.asc`, `git add .`, `git commit -m "add key"`, `git push`, so that others can then run `git --import key/your-name.asc` from their checkout once and then run `git tag -v v123` to verify the authenticity of the v123 version.
+To know whether the key is actually yours, both people can run `gpg --fingerprint "your name"` (or leave away the name string and get all keys) and then compare the fingerprint on the screen.

 ### Quick Rust primer